 Tom co-founded Point Forward in 2001 and has led innovation projects across many different industries.
-An experienced field researcher, he has conducted over a thousand ethnographic observations and interviews in ten different countries.
+An experienced field researcher, he has conducted over a thousand ethnographic observation and interview sessions in ten different countries.

 In the area of consumer culture, Tom’s studies have included: how families care for elderly relatives, the opportunity for SUVs in India and Brazil, the role of greeting cards in the era social networking, breath freshening needs across different cultures and social situations, how people transition back to home after a hospital stay, the habits of workplace lunch breaks, and the ways people manage work/life balance.